-Inspiration can come from the colour of an object – I do love colour – a situation, a turn of a head, the interaction between two people or the wonderful landscape here in Herefordshire.
-Drawing is an integral part of what I do, I love the boldness of graphite contrasted with the subtlety of watercolour pencils.
-I love experimenting.
+Inspiration can come from the colour of an object – I do love colour .
+It could come from a turn of a head or the interaction between two people in the wonderful landscape of Somerset.
+Drawing is an integral part of what I do.
+I love the boldness of graphite contrasted with the subtlety of watercolour pencils.
+Most of all I love experimenting.

-After a few years demand became too great for me to supply, so I decided to start a YouTube Channel and create ‘How to’ draw and paint videos.
-Recently, I have also started a Art History YouTube channel aimed at schools and people wanted a less academic approach to art history.
+After a few years demand for my school workshops became too great for me to supply.
+So I decided to start a YouTube Channel and create ‘How to’ draw and paint videos.
+Recently, I have also started a Art History YouTube channel aimed at schools and people wanting a less academic approach to art history.

-2017 My YouTube channel – (How to Draw and Paint) was voted in at number 32 in the top 100 Drawing Channels on Youtube – wow!
+In 2017 my YouTube channel – (How to Draw and Paint) was voted in at number 32 in the top 100 Drawing Channels on Youtube – wow!

 Many many thanks for a most instructive and enjoyable weekend of portrait painting.
 I really, really enjoyed myself and, what’s more, got a favourable response to ‘our’ efforts from my husband Martin!